rethinkdb/horizon-docs/api/collection.md

 // it may also be deleted by passing an object just with an ID key messages.remove({id: 101});

-// because the id field contains integers, we can use a shorthand messages.remove(101);
+// because we are deleting based on the document ID, we can use a shorthand messages.remove(101);
 ```